pgomez-r/inception/guide/09_DOCKER_MARIADB.md

 ## Step 2.
 Script for creating a database

-Now, our Dockerfile need a script that will copy when building at will be executed when the container starts.
+Now, our Dockerfile need a script that will be copied while building at then will be executed when the container starts.
 This script will create a mySQL database, let's get into it:

 `vim requirements/mariadb/conf/db.sh`